 Seaport TMA staff continue to participate in subcommittees of the transportation plan, specifically regarding comprehensive shuttle planning, including consolidation and expansion; pedestrian wayfinding; and bicycling improvements.

 Comprehensive shuttle planning: The Seaport TMA continues to work with the Massachusetts Convention Center Authority on developing a comprehensive shuttle system for the South Boston Waterfront, which would involve consolidation and expansion of existing private shuttle services.
 A comprehensive service would more efficiently serve both current riders of these shuttles, as well as prospective riders who do not currently have access to a company or building shuttle service.
 This comprehensive service would assist commuters in getting to and from North Station and South Station.

-Pedestrian wayfinding signage pilot: Twenty signs were recently installed in locations throughout the South Boston Waterfront to direct pedestrians to transit stations and key destinations.
+Pedestrian wayfinding signage pilot: Signs were recently installed in locations throughout the South Boston Waterfront to direct pedestrians to transit stations and key destinations.
 The project team is seeking feedback on the effectiveness of the signs and is asking for feedback on social media using the hashtag #WalkSBW.
-The current signage is a pilot only and future changes will be made based on feedback.
+The current signage is the second round of the pilot and future changes will be made based on feedback.

 For detailed information on these and other improvements, you can review the August 2015 progress report for the South Boston Waterfront Sustainable Transportation Plan here, as well as see a map depicting the recent improvements here.

 Boston Bikes – The City of Boston’s department for bicycle planning, education, and more.
 You can view an interactive bike network map of current and planned bicycle travel facilities, order a 2013 Boston Bikes map brochure, and find other important information about city bicycling and events.